 - proof of ownership or legal possession of the premises, including the written consent of the landlord if the premises are leased.

-- at least two employees must be on duty, and
+- at least two employees must be on duty, one of whom is a manager, and

 - video surveillance cameras must be installed and monitored

 - a security and fire alarm system must be installed and monitored at all times, and